rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-youtube-2021-01-xx.md

   country: an interesting story, a compelling vocal riff in the chorus, some great building musical tension, and more.

-> I also like the references to other songs ("You took the high road and I took the low", "No redemption song", perhaps others).
+> I also like the references to other songs---"You took the high road and I took the low", "No redemption song", "Shelter from the storm" (more implicit), perhaps others.
+There was some point during the binge that I listened to this four times in a row.

 > [Live at ArtisTree](https://www.youtube.com/watch?v=bLiZfxJQWRs) (Official, Daylist 23)